FabLabLimerick/fablab.saul.ie-2016/_collection_recurrents/2000-01-03-RECURRENT-certificate-ddf.md

 ---

 ### Description
 This certificate will give participants an insight into digital fabrication which is underpinning a technological and manufacturing revolution.
 Covering a range of technologies the course will look in a critical way at issues of localisation, personalisation, flexibility and sustainability.
 It is a 12 week course consisting of 3 modules, totalling 24 ECTS credits.
+The course is a part-time daytime course, Monday to Friday.

 ### Module 1: Fab Learning Portfolio